KelianM/KelianM.github.io/posts/extract-llm-behaviour.md

 2. **Weight Finetuning**: MI-based skill learners are typically used for pretraining, but here we work with a pretrained agent.
 How should this influence conditioning on a new latent vector?
 Options include:
    - Finetuning all weights: Risks overwriting pretrained knowledge.
    - Adjusting only the input embedding space: Potentially effective but vulnerable to prompt-based attacks that directly manipulate inputs.
    - Selecting tokens from original logits: This would make the problem much more tractable, since we are only looking at model outputs.
-But can we obtain meangful skills just based on the logit sampling strategy?
+But can we obtain meaningful skills just based on the logit sampling strategy?

 3. **Semantic Meaningfulness**: How can we ensure discovered skills are *semantically meaningful*?
 For example, can we identify behavioural patterns that are:
    - Diverse and distinguishable?
    - Consistent with likely outputs from the original LLM?
    - Representing clear, meaningful behavioural classes (e.g., a skill representing "dishonest" behaviour)?

    Perhaps we can address this with some weight regularisation during policy conditioning to keep the new weights small.
 This should make the response as close as possible to the original response.
 However, while this might guarantee a semantically coherent answer, it doesn't necessarily mean each skill will be meaningful.
 ---

 ### In Conclusion